romanf-dev/magnesium-rs/README.md

         static mut MSG_STORAGE: [Message<ExampleMsg>; 5] = [MSG_PROTOTYPE; 5];

 Message pools are used to allocate a message.
-Unsafe is required only for access to 'static mut' once during initialization.
+Unsafe is required only for pool initialization once, as it is accessing static mut.
 Messages may be allocated either synchronously using an 'alloc' method or asynchronously using a 'get'.

         static POOL: Pool<ExampleMsg> = Pool::new();
-        POOL.init(unsafe { addr_of_mut!(MSG_STORAGE) });
+        unsafe { POOL.init(addr_of_mut!(MSG_STORAGE)); }

 Queues are used for data exchange.
-Queue read is the asynchronous operation, while write is always synchronous.
+Queue read is an asynchronous operation, while write is always synchronous.

         static QUEUE: Queue<ExampleMsg> = Queue::new();